Newcastle Art Space

 Highlights

-• Explore diverse exhibitions featuring emerging and established artists across painting, ceramics, and sculpture.
+• Explore diverse exhibitions showcasing emerging artists across painting, ceramics, and sculpture in a vibrant gallery space.

-• Engage in workshops and mentorship opportunities that nurture artistic talent and creativity.
+• Engage in workshops and mentorship opportunities that support local talent and enrich your artistic journey.

 Today's Weather